outdreamer/build-a-cure/docs/tasks/example_connection_structures.md

               - 'alternate sources of new error type information is error-type generation function using vertex or interface (core/common/causative) components, to identify where errors can occur or would be invalidating in a system'

           - insight paths inside the insight path:
-            - the following similarities in difference structures provide quick alternate methods of deriving the solution structure for an error structure
+            - the following similarities in structures of difference provide quick alternate methods of deriving the solution structure for an error structure, bc they represent standard formats in common
             - the reason this works is that a problem/error contains structural similarities to its solution, like how a puzzle (a problem having structure 'isolated pieces') has solution structure 'fitting pieces together' or how a problem structure like 'imbalance' has solution structure 'balance' - so the point is to identify structure of the solution & then find the interface where those similarities & differences in problem/solution structure are clear and can be assembled or otherwise operated on, using other resources on that interface
               - an error of extremes of power distribution in positions (weak vs. powerful position) can also be used to infer the solution structure component of a negative-positive connection structure
                 - variation in identity: